Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 RANDY RAINBOW: Thank you so much for joining me, Mr. President.
 I hope you have been enjoying the holiday season so far.

-PRESIDENT DONALD TRUMP: I will tell you I am extremely upbeat.
+PRESIDENT DONALD TRUMP: I will tell you, I'm extremely upbeat.
 The White House is running like a...

 TRUMP: ...Well-oiled machine.